NayNayRen/naynayren.github.io/README.md

 ## About naynayren.github.io

 This is my portfolio/resume site.
+It's collection of a little about me, a return to school after 20-ish years, my work history, projects made, and meens of contact.
 I am a web developer trying to get into this as a new career.
 The stack used here is HTML, CSS, vanilla JavaScript and a carousel-like slider called Glider.js.
 I am always tweaking or adding or updating to this.

-If you like or enjoy what you see, please feel free to contact me through my social medias or by email.
+If you like or enjoy what you see, please feel free to contact me.
 If you're reading this, thank you for stopping by with intrigue as to what I've created.

 Have a wonderful day. o/